 If you think your service-connected condition warrants a higher disability rating than the one it is currently assigned, there are two routes you can take depending on which best fits your situation:

-- File a Notice of Disagreement; or
+- File an appeal; or

 - File a claim for an Increased Rating